MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 # Motivation
 - Information production is rapidly increasing
-- Digital store changes the goal of preservation -- from maintaining  constant optimal environment, to continual curation to maintain understanding
+- Digital store changes the goal of preservation, from maintaining a constant optimal environment to continual curation in order to maintain understanding.
 - Information systems designed for immediate use, not long term access and understanding.
 Much information at risk.
 - Changing economics of digital production makes it difficult for any one institution to safeguard everything it uses.
-- Changing economics also provides opportunities for preservation -- replication, cloud services, auditing, variety of storage options
+- Changing economics also provides opportunities for preservation: replication, cloud services, auditing, and a variety of storage options.
-- Curators are faced with a set of choices -- storage media, replication, cloud vendors, auditing strategy, encryption, compression ... no systematic guidance, or quantitative models
+- Curators are faced with a set of choices: storage media, replication, cloud vendors, auditing strategy, encryption, compression.
+There is currently no systematic guidance, based on quantitative models.

 # Fifty-Thousand Foot View

 <!-- START:TODO:MICAH-->
 ## Problem Definition
-- Maintain understanding of large digital collections over time
+- Maintain understanding of large digital collections over time.
-- Choose strategy for collection storage quality, replication, auditing, repair, formatting  ...
+- Choose strategy for collection storage quality, replication, auditing, repair, formatting.
-- Risks to collections come from a variety of threat types
+- Risks to collections come from a variety of threat types.
-- Problem: Keeping risk of object loss fixed -- what choices minimize $ in storage, network, etc.
+- Problem: Keeping risk of object loss fixed: what choices minimize $ in storage, network, etc.
-- "Dual problem" --  Keeping $ fixed,  what choices minimize risk?
+- "Dual" problem: Keeping $ fixed,  what choices minimize risk?

 ## Core Risks